Top 25 The Best Baby Carrier – 2017 Reviews and Top Picks

 - The whole wrap thing might not work during summer since it keeps the baby warm

-Best Baby Carrier for Hot Weather or Summer
+For Hot Weather or Summer

 I once had a carrier so thick my baby, and I would start to sweat a few minutes after wearing it.
 It’s thickly padded, and while it’s a decent product, my only complaint was how hot it could get.